Mohan790/openhousing/README.md

 - Target currency is **USD**, converted from the source dataset's `medv` (in $1000s)
 - No MLflow/Optuna/XGBoost/PostgreSQL — this implementation intentionally kept the stack minimal (CSV-based storage, Random Forest, no experiment tracking) to match project scope and timeline; flagging in case slides referencing those tools need to be reconciled with the actual codebase

+## 6. Containerization & Cloud Deployment
+To make the application portable and easy to deploy, the entire backend was containerized using Docker and deployed on Render.

+Docker Created a Dockerfile to package the FastAPI application, trained model, and dependencies into a single container.
+Configured the application to run with Uvicorn on port 8001.
+Ensured the API, static web interface, and ML model are all available from the same container.

+Run locally with Docker:

+docker build -t openhousing . docker run -p 8001:8001 openhousing

+The application is then accessible at:

+API: http://localhost:8001/ Web UI: http://localhost:8001/app Swagger Docs: http://localhost:8001/docs Render Cloud Deployment Deployed the Docker container to Render as a Web Service.
+Configured Render to build the Docker image automatically from the repository.
+Exposed port 8001 for serving the FastAPI application.
+Enabled automatic deployments on new commits, allowing updates to be published without manual server configuration.